 You may find yourself in a situation where you need emergency medical care.
 If this happens, you need to contact your insurer emergency assistance service at once.
 They will answer your questions and advise on appropriate care.

 You must also tell them if you need to cut your trip short due to a medical emergency, and do so before you act on these arrangements.
 The emergency assistance service will also confirm what expenses are covered in your policy.
 For example, you may need cover for travel and accommodation expenses, such as a new return ticket home if you're unable to use your current ticket due to emergency medical treatment.

 Depending on the limit of cover stated on your policy, your insurer will cover costs for emergency medical services.
 Emergency medical cover includes surgical and hospital treatment for injury, illness, quarantine, or at worst, death, as well as the cost of ambulance transport.

-The UK has reciprocal health agreements with other countries.
+At the time of writing, before a decision has been made on Brexit, the UK has reciprocal health agreements with other countries.
 It's very important that you seek medical treatment in a place that accepts these, for example, the EHIC (European Health Insurance Card) or Medicare in Australia.
 Not only will you avoid paying excess with these agreements, but it will also make process easier and swifter if you find yourself in a medical emergency.